agriyakhetarpal/hugo-python-distributions/README.md

 For a list of supported distributions for Go, please run the `go tool dist list` command on your system.
 For a list of supported targets for Zig, please refer to the [Zig documentation](https://ziglang.org/documentation/) for more information or run the `zig targets` command on your system.

-> [!NOTE]
+> [!TIP]
-> Cross-compilation for a target platform and architecture from a different host platform and architecture should be possible, but remains largely untested at this time.
+> Cross-compilation for a target platform and architecture from a different host platform and architecture is also possible, but it remains largely untested at this time.
+Currently, the [Zig compiler toolchain](https://ziglang.org/) is known to work for cross-platform, cross-architecture compilation.

 ### Background